 Voting is now open for the 2025 AAUW national member election!
-AAUW members will vote on amendments to the national Bylaws recommended by the member-led national Governance Committee and changes to the Public Policy Priorities recommended by the member-led national Public Policy Committee.
+AAUW members will vote on amendments to the contain a link to your ballot. national Bylaws recommended by the member-led national Governance Committee and changes to the Public Policy Priorities recommended by the member-led national Public Policy Committee.
 Members will also vote on the candidates for the AAUW Board of Directors.